RyanXiang13/RyanXiang13/README.md

 👀 I’m interested in computer science, math, and sports!!

-🌱 I’m currently learning Java and attempting to learn C#/++
+🌱 Trying to learn C++, SQL, and more Front-End

-💞️ I’m looking to collaborate on some python and/or Web projects
+💞️ I’m looking to collaborate on some python/java projects or web applications

-📫 You can add me on discord @Ryan.#5647
+📫 You can add me on discord @ryanx13

 <!---